akc42/AirHockey/README.md

 I am particularly proud of the high speed system for keeping the players up to date.
-It seems to work quite well on most linux hosting systems (using apache) but rely on named pipes for communication between the players.
+It seems to work quite well on most linux hosting systems (using apache or nginx/php-fpm) where it relies on named pipes for communication between the players.